invicticide/fractive/.github/code_style.md

 ## Naming conventions

-Class and function names are `CamelCase`; variable names are `mixedCase`.
-Occasionally I'll declare a local function-within-a-function, and that's also `mixedCase`:
+Class and function names are `PascalCase`; variable names are `camelCase`.
+Occasionally I'll declare a local function-within-a-function, and that's also `camelCase`:

 	// This kind of pattern is useful for local recursion, among other things function OuterFunction()